-Because CBD is a natural supplement, it is very important to pair it with a healthy diet for the best health outcomes!
+Because CBD is a natural supplement, pairing it with a healthy diet is essential for the best health outcomes.

 However, CBD can be heated up to about 240° Fahrenheit, making baking an appropriate way to use CBD while keeping all of its benefits.

-Full Spectrum.
-Full-spectrum cannabis means that all of the naturally occurring cannabinoids found in the mature growing plant are still present in the final processed product.
-Full-spectrum products also contain the other important compounds that the cannabis plant contains including the terpenes, flavonoids, and more.
+Full-spectrum products also contain the other important compounds that the cannabis plant contains, including terpenes, flavonoids, and more.

-*Broad-Spectrum products are ideal for users who cannot have any trace of THC in their system, whether it be for a job, passing a drug test, or personal reasons.
+Broad-Spectrum products are ideal for users who cannot have trace amounts of THC in their system, whether for a job, passing a drug test, or for personal reasons.

-Isolate.
-Isolate products are specifically isolated cannabinoids that have been physically separated from the cannabis plant.
-For example, CBD isolate is an extraction that is 99.9% pure cannabidiol.
-During the CBD isolate extraction process, every compound contained in the plant matter is removed, including any traces of THC, terpenes, waxes, oils, chlorophyll, and more.
+During the CBD isolate extraction process, every compound in the plant matter is removed, including any traces of THC, terpenes, waxes, oils, chlorophyll, and more.

-Full-spectrum cannabis is thought to be superior to broad-spectrum or isolated cannabis products because all of the constituents together help create what’s known as The Entourage Effect.
+Full-spectrum cannabis is thought to be superior to broad-spectrum or isolated cannabis products because all constituents help create what’s known as The Entourage Effect.

 Check out these recipes that are perfect to use for CBD concentrate: